vxcall/Dainsleif/README.md

 Once you turn this on, you no longer have to press left click when you engage them.
 This feature will complete the job for you.

+- [ ] Fix the bug that keep shooting over hostile's head when you use Trigger bot in conjunction with Aimbot

 ## Neutralize recoil